 File name extension (Not .jpeg).

 Voting.
 Club members may vote on their favorites by commenting.
 Your comment should consist of ONLY your member number.
 You may vote for up to 5 images in each category.
+(Note that if you do not have a SmugMug account, you may not be able to vote.
+You are NOT required to purchase a SmugMug membership.)

 How many images can you send in?